 Several grapevine viruses can be detrimental to vineyard productivity.
-Many viruses found in infected vineyards in Oregon stem from unclean plant materials, meaning the viruses were already in the vines when they were planted.
-Some of the problematic viruses include grapevine leafroll virus (GLRaV), fan leaf, and rupestris stem pitting.
+Many viruses found in infected vineyards in Oregon were already in the vines when they were planted.
+Some of the problematic viruses include Grapevine leafroll-associated virus (GLRaV), Grapevine fanleaf virus, and Rupestris stem pitting associated virus.

 Not all viruses are equally destructive.
-In general, grapevine response to viruses can include reduced growth, reduction in fruit ripening, chlorosis, reduced photosynthesis rates, and general decline.
+In general, grapevine response to viruses can include reduced growth, late or irregular fruit ripening, reduced yield, chlorosis, reduced photosynthesis rates, and general decline.
 Some viruses may even cause incompatibility between rootstock and scion, leading to rejection and death of the vine.

-Vine viruses have no cure.
-Prevention is key.
-Growers are advised to plant vineyards with certified clean plant materials.
-Certified plants are cultured and tested to be free from specific grapevine viruses.
-Not all grapevines are certified.
+Vine viruses have no cure, so prevention is the key.
+Growers are advised to purchase and plant certified clean plant materials when establishing vineyards.
+Certified plants are tested to ensure they are free from specific known grapevine viruses.
+Not all grapevines sold by nurseries are certified.
 If vines are not certified, there is no guarantee they are free from viruses.
-Because detection methods for viruses are increasingly precise, and because new strains of viruses are being identified, there is no way to guarantee certified plant materials will always be free from virus either.
-Still, the first line of defense is to purchase certified stock.

-When contacting nurseries to purchase plant materials, be sure to ask about their certified stock.
-Order well in advance to ensure availability.
+Because detection methods for viruses are increasingly precise, and because new strains of viruses are being identified, there is no way to guarantee that certified plant materials will be free from all viruses.
+Nevertheless, the first line of defense is to purchase certified stock from nurseries.
+Be sure to purchase vines from reputable nurseries, and ask about certified stock when developing your order.
+Order all plant materials well in advance to ensure availability.
+To identify reputable nurseries, contact your local OSU Extension Service office.
+For a list of certified nurseries in Oregon and Washington, see: http://wine.wsu.edu/research-extension/nwgfs/certified/